 This page/post may contain affiliate links.
 As an Amazon Associate, as well as an affiliate of other programs, this means if you purchase something using these links, I will receive a commission on qualifying purchases at no cost to you!
 For more detailed information, please visit our Affiliate Disclaimer page

-White in the Bible – What Does it Mean?
+The Symbolism of White in the Bible

 I love studying symbolism in the Bible and even learning the Greek, Hebrew, and Aramaic words for biblical terms (you can find the list of translations for white in those languages below).